PlutoZhang/Zowe-docs/topics/zoegettingstarted.md

 The Zoe packages are distributed as a PAX file that contains the runtimes and the scripts to install and launch the z/OS runtime and the runtime for the desktop command line interface.

 Zoe distributions are released in a PAX file format.
 To obtain a Zoe PAX file visit [Zoe download page](https://github.com/gizafoundation/Downloads/releases) in GitHub.
-For each release there is a file named giza-v.r.m.pax where v is the version, r is the release number and m is the modification number.
+For each release there is a PAX file named project_zoe-v.r.m.pax where v is the version, r is the release number and m is the modification number.
 The numbers are incremented each time a release is created so the higher the numbers the later the release.
-Save the file giza-v.r.m.pax to a folder on your desktop using your web browser.
+Save the PAX file to a folder on your desktop using your web browser.

 Follow these steps to transfer the PAX file to z/OS and prepare it to install the Zoe runtime.